rollator3000/MS_omics/README.md

     Get an example figure for the splitting of the feature-space of a single decision tree

 - GENERAL_simpleRF_adaption:
-    Implemention of a random forest class that has the option to dynamically prune the single decision trees of RF.
+    Implemention of a random forest class that has the option to dynamically prune the single
+    decision trees of a RF.
 This is needed for the implementation of the 'fold-wise' approach.
     Whole code builds up on 'github.com/mnwright/simpleRF'
 ```